-- The proposed design within the proposed site layout. - Existing and proposed levels. - Exceedance flow management routes. - Details of connections to private drainage network.
+- The proposed design within the proposed site layout. - Existing and proposed levels. - Exceedance flow management routes. - Details of connections to sewers (Levels only prior to determination).

 These plans must be of sufficient detail that a reviewer can be confident that the design can be constructed without flood risk being increased on site or elsewhere.